 Basic Pelvic floor contraction

 Get yourself into a comfortable position either standing, sitting or lying.
 Your knee should be slightly apart.
 Pretend you are trying to stop yourself from passing wind.
-You will feel a ‘squeeze and lifting’ sensation in the lower half of your body.
+You will feel a ‘squeeze and lift’ sensation in the lower half of your body.
 Relax the muscles back to normal.

 It important to target the right muscles.
-Otherwise you may not make any improvement or worsen your symptoms.
+Otherwise, you may not make any improvement or worsen your symptoms.
 Make sure you are not:

 - Clenching your butt